 Likewise, if no oxygenated intermediates are formed, few carboxylic acids show up in the oil, at least initially.
 For this reason, acid numbers typically do not change when thermal degradation occurs.
 However, thermal degradation does result in physical and chemical changes to the oil.
 So, how can oil analysis be used as an early warning tool?

 FTIR is also an effective tool for providing an early warning sign, or for confirming active thermal degradation.
-However, because few oxygenated by-products are formed in early stage thermal failure, looking at the characteristic 1740 cm-1 region is unlikely to show problems.
+However, because few oxygenated by-products are formed in early-stage thermal failure, looking at the characteristic 1740 cm-1 region is unlikely to show problems.
 Instead, the focus should be around the 1600 to 1640 cm-1 region of the spectrum (Figure 4).In this region, the products of thermal base oil degradation, specifically nitrogenous molecules, can be detected.
 Peaks in this region are referred to as FTIR nitration peaks.

 In some circumstances, where thermal heating is severe and prolonged, such as in heat transfer oils and quench oils, the base oil molecules can experience thermal cracking.
 Thermal cracking can be thought of as a “chopping up” of the carbon atom backbone of the oil molecules.